mydehq/nautilus-dummy/README.md

 ## Portals Setup

-If you have use case where you have to use gnome portal (such as niri), setup guides are below:
+If you have use case where you have to use gnome portal (such as niri), it's file chooser doesn't work without nautilus installed.
+To fix this:

-1. install `xdg-desktop-portal-gtk`.
+1. install `xdg-desktop-portal-gtk`, `aur/nautilus-dummy`.
 2. Add below to `~/.config/xdg-desktop-portal/portals.conf`:
    ```ini
      [preferred]